guide

 After you move

-1. Once you’re in your new place, remember to first pay the final bill for your old house when it arrives at your new address
+1. Once you’re in your new place, keep an eye out for the final energy bill for your old house when it arrives at your new address

-2. Next, check your bank account for any refunds.
-If your account is in credit, you should get a refund automatically.
-If you end up owing money to your old supplier, this may be taken as a single Direct Debit payment.
-If you’re more than £500 in debt, you’ll either need to clear or reduce the debt ahead of your move, or transfer your current deal to your new home.
+2. The final bill will explain how to wrap up your old account.
+If your account was in credit, you should get a refund automatically.
+If you ended up owing money to your old supplier, this may be taken as a single Direct Debit payment.
+If you have an outstanding balance that’s older than 28 days, you’ll need to clear this before you can switch.

 How to set up gas and electricity after you move